Raell/BinanceTestTrading/README.md

 Simple trading strategy that will place orders in an event-driven way on BTCUSDT perpetual futures.

 This strategy is event-based driven from on websocket feed messages to track order book, positions and open orders.
-The strategy always sets up 2 bid and 2 ask orders of size 0.1 BTC, the bids are placed at the best available bid and at the best available bid minus 10 dollars.
+The strategy always sets up 2 bid and 2 ask orders of size 0.1 BTC:
+- the bids are placed at the best available bid and at the best available bid minus 10 dollars
+- the asks are placed at the best available bid and at the best available bid plus 10 dollars

 Bids orders are only placed if the current BTC position is <= 1 BTC while asks orders are only placed if the current BTC position is >= -1 BTC.
 Orders and cancels are inserted via RESTful POST API endpoints.